bcgov/Technology-Code-of-Practice/README.md

 ### 10. Make better use of data

-Consider how to minimise data collection and reuse data to avoid duplication of datasets.
+Consider how to minimize data collection and reuse data to avoid duplication of datasets.

 ### 11. Define your purchasing strategy